axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-18-banner-do-no-evil.markdown

  <p>In order to fix this, we could do one of the following,</p>
  <table>
   <tr>
-   <th>Stop It by Making a Rule and Don’t Allow Anybody but Community Legit Members</th>
+   <th>Stop It by Making a Rule and Don&rsquo;t Allow Anybody but Community Legit Members</th>
    <td>
     Unfortunately, these smell of FIAT violence&mdash;a mild case, but violence nonetheless.
     <br>